boileh/macOS-X-Mountain-Lion-Dynamic-Wallpaper/README.md

-Disclaimer: I do not own these images, they are property of Apple, and i have only provided a modified copy of it, and i own a copy of these images, and own macOS X 10.8 Software, and don't have anything to do with apple
+Disclaimer: I do not own these images, they are property of Apple, and i have only provided a modified copy of it, and i own a copy of these images, and legally own a copy of macOS X 10.8 Software, and don't have anything to do with apple